 Between her business trips, as relaxation Gourmantine enjoys cooking and bakeing at night.
 Instead of chilling after a long day at work or traveling, she spends her nights experimenting and creating various food she experienced during her trips.
 She has a lot of recipes that she recreated from what she recently ate and she tries really hard to replicate the exact taste.
 Such hard working ethic toward her culinary adventure leads to her collection of very delicious and refined recipes.
 I always tell her that she’ll be really successful if she owns a restaurant and I’m secretly hoping that she will extend her cooking beyond just a hobby one day.

 Despite Goumantine’s busy schedule and time difference between us, we managed to be good friends outside of blogging and she’s been a great inspiration for me when I cook.
 Her blog features simple recipes that do not look like they’ve been prepared in just 30 minutes.
 She has the special touch to use simple ingredients and turn them into four star restaurant food.
-You can visit Gourmantine online at her Facebook and Twitter pages.
+You can follow Gourmantine on Twitter.
 Please welcome Gourmantine with her delicious chocolate cake!

 Welcome Gourmantine!
 Please tell us a little bit about yourself.